 So, this is how you can enable Virtualization on Windows 10 and start creating a virtual machine.

 The first Windows version to support Hardware virtualization was Windows 8.
-Windows 10 also supports it, and it has so many features like Enhanced Session Mode, high fidelity graphics, USB redirection, Linux secure boot, etc.
+Windows 10 also supports it and has many features like Enhanced Session Mode, high fidelity graphics, USB redirection, Linux secure boot, etc.